5cover/psdc/docs/Done.md

 ## add a new kind of evaluated type abstract value

 EvaluatedType.InvalidValue - to use instead of GarbageValue when the expression or initializer is semantically invalid and won't work in the target langage.

+## Make a negative integer literal

+Currently, we parse it to an unary minus operation on an integer literal.
+This works, except when collapsing the value in alter.

+Add syntax for a negative integer literal.